kubernetes-sigs/cli-utils/examples/alphaTestExamples/helloapp.md

 ```
 kapply apply $BASE --status > $OUTPUT/status;

+expectedOutputLine "namespace/hellospace is Current: Resource is current"

 expectedOutputLine "deployment.apps/the-deployment is Current: Deployment is available.
 Replicas: 3"

 expectedOutputLine "service/the-service is Current: Service is ready"

-expectedOutputLine "configmap/inventory-map-7eabe827 is Current: Resource is always ready"
+expectedOutputLine "configmap/inventory-map-78829196 is Current: Resource is always ready"

 expectedOutputLine "configmap/the-map is Current: Resource is always ready"